nxame/awesome/README.md

 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - 100+ AI Agent & RAG apps you can actually run — clone, customize, ship.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [Trainy-ai/llm-atc](https://github.com/Trainy-ai/llm-atc) - Fine-tuning and serving LLMs on any cloud
+- [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
+- [canonical/cloud-init](https://github.com/canonical/cloud-init) - Official upstream for the cloud-init: cloud instance initialization
 - [cbh123/narrator](https://github.com/cbh123/narrator) - David Attenborough narrates your life
 - [character-ai/Ovi](https://github.com/character-ai/Ovi) -
 - [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers